Remod-org/NoDecay/README.md

 The default configuration does **NOT** affect *Twig decay* but nullifies all damage on all other items.

- **As for version 1.0.89** items can heal.
+ **As of version 1.0.89** items can heal.
 Thanks to jozzo402 on github for the suggestion.

  **As of version 1.0.68** users can enable or disable NoDecay for their owned entities